atenart/backport/README.md

 # Backport

 Backport (cherry-pick) commits made on a list of tracked files, from a given branch to the local one.
 Or just display the list.
+This tool is used to maintain stable branches with additional newer features coming from a subset of files.

+Example: a Linux branch based on a stable version, onto which you want to apply newer changes for the drivers and architecture code of a particular platform.

 ## Usage